Can you think of a major business without a logo? Bet you can’t!

 99designs vs Competitors

 Yes.
 They are all composed by professional designers.
 That being said, there are different levels of designers.
-The designers advance in level based on experience and number of design contests won.
+The designers advance in level based on experience and number of prizes awarded.
 The lower-priced design packages put you in touch with good designers – but not the best.
-As you proceed up in pricing, you have access to graphic designers who are more experienced and who have received more extensive training.
+As you proceed up in pricing, you have access to artists who are more experienced and who have received more extensive training.

 How much do designers make?